 - 1. Threshold based algorithm is simple and can significantly reduce feedback overhead, especially when number of MS is large.
-However, it is hard, if not impossible, to be directly implemented when both priority factor and PMI (for example: ZFBF) are involved in scheduling. - 2.
+However, it is not efficient to be directly implemented when both PF/CQI and PMI (for example: ZFBF) are involved in scheduling. - 2.
 Highly accurate channel quantization is a must requirement for MU-MIMO.
 Simulations suggest that large codebook (10+ bits) should be adopted for MU-MIMO, especially for uncorrelated MIMO. - 3.
 When only a few MS feed back CSI to BS, large feedback overhead per MS would not mean large overall feedback overhead any more.